phylotastic/phylotastic/manuscripts/phylotastic2/manuscript_sketch.md

 # phylotastic manuscript 1

+currently there is a manuscript on overleaf here: https://www.overleaf.com/7221828xmgskjxqyhzn#/24930953/

 ## Description

 This is not the educational paper or the name-resolution paper.
 This is the paper that people will cite when they use our clients or web services as part of the phylotastic system.